Karl Champley

 Karl Champley is an Australian master builder, television personality and actor.
-He is currently appearing on Ellen's Design Challenge.
 He has hosted Wasted Spaces on the American television network DIY Network.
 He has also presented DIY to the Rescue (2003) and DIY Inside: The Home Builder's Show (2005) on the same channel.

-A qualified tradesman, contractor and builder, Champley has been involved in the building trade since the 1980s.
+A tradesman, contractor and builder, Champley has been involved in the building trade since the 1980s.
 In his native Australia, he is a member of the Master Builders' Association of New South Wales.
-He is also a registered and certified Home Inspector in the United States, where he currently resides with his wife, Diane Matthews.
-The couple have lived in Los Angeles since 2001.
+He is also a registered and certified Home Inspector in the United States.

+Personal life

+Since 2001, Champley and his wife, Diane Matthews, have resided in Los Angeles.